temporalio/build-audiobook-java/README.md

 ### Cautions and notes

 - Do not modify your input or output files while the Workflow is running.
-  Temporal is not a cure for bad judgement.
 - The Workflow fails if you don't pass a valid text file named with a `txt` extension.

 ### Peeking at the process